zarpafantasma/corpus_rythmos/I- Scientific_Papers/007-en_US-Rhythmic_Chemistry.md

 **7.11 What this enables**

 With $`\alpha`$ estimated consistently and audited, Chapters 8–9 (“Results” and “Discussion”) can interpret kinetics and selectivity without ambiguity about environmental coherence.
-The pipeline also delineates boundaries: if $`\alpha`$ cannot be stably estimated or proxies disagree, RTM claims must be withheld for that condition—turning uncertainty into a first-class scientific output rather than an afterthought.
+The pipeline also delineates boundaries: if $`\alpha`$ cannot be stably estimated or proxies disagree, RTM claims must be withheld for that condition, turning uncertainty into a first-class scientific output rather than an afterthought.

 **Chapter 8 — Results** (Pre-Registered Reporting Template)